Video Overview: Bank On Yourself in a Nutshell

 The video was nice.
 The problem I have is you do not mention any of the insurance companies that will sell this type of policy.
 Most companies give you interest only on the cash value portion of the policy not the the death value of the policy.

-Since I am an educator only, not a licensed financial advisor or insurance agent, I am not able to recommend specific companies.
-That is the job of the 200 or so Bank On Yourself Authorized Advisors.
+Since I am an educator only, not a licensed financial representative or insurance agent, I am not able to recommend specific companies.
+That is the job of the 200 or so Bank On Yourself Professionals.

 You are correct that you receive interest on your cash value.
 The dividends, however, are calculated based on the death benefit, not the cash value.